riazvm/jetstackdemos/README.md

 Usecase 2: Securing Openshift Routes
 =====================================
+In this use case we will use Venafi TPP to issue signed certificates.
+We will be openshift as the kubernetes platform.
+We will also be creating both namesapace scoped issuers as well as cluster scoped issuers that connect to the TPP server to provision the certificates.
+We will then deploy a sample application , create certificates resources referenceing the issuers.
+We will also be creating Ingress resources to secure the applications utilizing certs generated from TPP.

 An OpenShift Container Platform route exposes a service at a host name, such as www.example.com, so that external clients can reach it by name.
 There are four kinds of routing within openshift.